-We focus on developing large scale quality residential projects, which typically consist of multiple residential buildings that include multi-layer apartment buildings, sub-high-rise apartment buildings or high-rise apartment buildings.
+We focus on developing large scale quality residential projects, which typically consist of multiple residential buildings that include multi-layer apartment buildings, sub-high-rise apartment buildings.
 Several of our projects include auxiliary services and amenities such as retail outlets, leisure and health facilities, kindergartens and schools.
 We also develop small scale residential properties.
 Our developments aim at providing middle-income consumers with a comfortable and convenient community life.
 In addition, we provide property management services for our developments and other real estate-related services to our customers.
-We acquire development sites in China primarily through public auctions of government land although we have recently commenced utilizing a negotiated land acquisition model.
-This acquisition method allows us to obtain unencumbered land use rights to unoccupied land without the need for additional demolition, re-settlement or protracted legal processes to obtain title.
+We acquire development sites in China primarily through public auctions of government land and direct negotiations.
+These acquisition methods allow us to obtain unencumbered land use rights to unoccupied land without the need for additional demolition, resettlement or protracted legal processes to obtain title.
 As a result, we are able to commence construction relatively quickly after we acquire a site for development.

 We have expanded our business and operations significantly during the past three years.
-The number of projects we had under construction increased from five\projects with a total GFA of 1,389,332 square meters as of December 31, 2009, to nine projects with a total GFA 2,182,821 square meters as of December 31, 2012.
-We have five additional projects with a total GFA of 599,978 square meters under planning as of December 31, 2012.
-As of December 31, 2012, we have completed 24 projects with a total GFA of approximately 2,579,915 square meters and comprising a total of 30,820 units, more than 99.6% of which have been sold.
-For the three years ended December 31, 2010, 2011 and 2012, our revenues were US\$450.0 million, US\$687.5 million and US\$914.8 million, respectively, representing a compound annual growth rate, or CAGR, of 42.6%.
-Our net income for the same periods was US\$51.1 million, US\$102.3 million and US\$157.0 million, respectively.
+The number of projects we had under construction increased from eight projects with a total GFA of 1,804,946 square meters as of December 31, 2010, to eleven projects with a total GFA 2,038,586 square meters as of December 31, 2013.
+We have five additional projects with a total GFA of 1,125,955 square meters under planning as of December 31, 2013.
+As of December 31, 2013, we have completed 28 projects with a total GFA of approximately 3,623,111 square meters and comprising a total of 42,106 units, more than 99.8% of which have been sold.
+For the three years ended December 31, 2011, 2012 and 2013, our revenues were US\$687.5 million, US\$914.8 million, and US\$897.7 million respectively, representing a compound annual growth rate, or CAGR, of 14.3%.
+Our net income for the same periods was US\$102.3 million, US\$157.0 million, and US\$126.4 million respectively.

 While our primary focus continues to be residential real estate development in Tier II and Tier III cities in China, we see potential opportunities for residential projects in the United States that might be attractive to both Chinese and U.S. buyers.
 In 2012, we acquired a real estate project portfolio in Reno, Nevada, comprised of 325 finished lots and 185 acres of undeveloped land for approximately US\$7.4 million.
-We had an opportunity to promptly release several parcels of the total portfolio and recognized revenue in the amount of US\$8.2 million as of December 31, 2012.
-We also paid US\$10.0 million to acquire 15 finished luxury condominium units in Irvine, California and acquired a 8,094 square meters parcel of land in the Williamsburg neighborhood of Brooklyn, New York for US\$54.2 million, on which we plan to build 216 condominium units with net sellable floor area of approximately 37,078 square meters.
+We had released majority parcels of the total portfolio and recognized revenue in the amount of US\$8.2 million and US\$1.2 million as of December 31, 2012 and 2013.
+In 2012, we paid US\$10.0 million to acquire 15 finished luxury condominium units in Irvine, California and sold 7 units for 2013.
+In 2012, we also acquired an 8,094 square meters parcel of land in the Williamsburg neighborhood of Brooklyn, New York for US\$54.2 million, on which we plan to build 216 condominium units with net sellable floor area of approximately 37,078 square meters.
+Our New York Oosten project started construction in November 2013.